linebender/druid/README.md

 events, converting them into a platform-agnostic representation, and calling a user-provided handler with them.

-While `druid-shell` is being developed with the Druid toolkit in mind, it is intended to be general enough that it could be reused by other projects interested in experimenting with Rust GUI.
+While `druid-shell` was being developed with the Druid toolkit in mind, it was intended to be general enough that it could be reused by other projects interested in experimenting with Rust GUI.
 The `druid-shell` crate includes a couple of [non-`druid` examples].